-An example of the critical discursive approach in sport psychology comes from Cosh et al., (2013) who studied Australian newspaper representations of athlete’s comebacks in sport and their retirements, with attention to the role of language in the ways in which retirements were depicted and account for in media accounts, and the implications for athletes’ lives.
+An example of the critical discursive approach in sport psychology comes from Cosh et al. (2013) who studied Australian newspaper representations of athlete’s comebacks in sport and their retirements, with attention paid to the role of language in the ways in which retirements were depicted in media accounts, and the implications for athletes’ lives.
 Results revealed that athletes were positioned as “naturally” playing sport for as long as they are physically able regardless of desires and motivations, with accounts worked up as driven by emotion rather than reason.
 These discursive constructions of athletic identities had implications for decisions to compete in sport, ultimately downplaying alternate reasons for (returning to) competing as inappropriate and, thus compromising athlete well-being.
-Another study in exercise psychology by McGannon & Schinke (2013) used critical discourse analysis to explore a woman’s conversations and those of her significant others (i.e., husband, male exercise partner), in relation motherhood identity and exercise.
+Another study in exercise psychology by McGannon and Schinke (2013) used critical discourse analysis to explore a woman’s taken for granted conversations and those of her significant others (i.e., husband, male exercise partner), in relation to motherhood identity and exercise participation.
 Two primary discourses were identified which were drawn upon by the woman and her significant others in their conversations: a patriarchal discourse of the family and a liberal feminist discourse.
-Participants drew upon these discourses to position the woman’s identity as a good mother and/or super mother, and there were particular behavioural practices linked to discourses and the subject positions/identities (e.g., good mothers place children’s needs over their own, super mothers do it all with ease).
+Participants drew upon these discourses to position the woman’s identity as that of a good mother and/or super mother, and there were particular behavioural practices linked to discourses and the subject positions/identities (e.g., good mothers place children’s needs over their own, super mothers do it all with ease).
 A situation came into being which made physical activity participation difficult, created psychological distress and disempowered the woman, making her barriers to activity difficult to overcome.

-Applied to CSP research, a critical approach to discourse analysis centralizes culture by linking self-identity talk and the implications to wider cultural discourses and attending to the role of power.
-In light of CSP’s concern for marginalized cultural identities within the context of power and social justice, CSP research would benefit from this discursive approach’s focus on self-identity related talk (e.g., of participants, self-reflexive talk of the researcher or consultant) and the resulting effects (e.g., psychological, behavioural, ideological).
-CSP investigations utilizing this discursive approach could also focus on the role of others (e.g., coaches, sport psychology consultants, training staff, teammates, significant others) to learn more about the (re)production of ways of speaking that form cultural identities and their impact on one another (McGannon & Schinke, 2013).
-A critical discourse analysis of media texts, are also useful windows into understanding cultural identities (e.g., gay and lesbian athletes, elite athlete mothers or fathers, immigrant athletes) and the psychological and behavioural implications within CSP research.
-The e role of sport organizations–including practices, norms and regulations --would also be a useful focal point in CSP research, since discourses that frame identities are connected to institutions (McGannon & Spence, 2010).
-Finally, critical discourse analysis provides the opportunity to explore self-identities as products of taken for granted ways of speaking within cultural discourses, a topic that has been minimally explored, if at all, in CSP.
+Applied to CSP research, a critical approach to discourse analysis centralizes culture by linking self-identity talk and the implications to cultural discourses as well as attending to the role of power.
+In light of CSP’s concern for marginalized cultural identities within the context of power and social justice issues, CSP research would greatly benefit from this discursive approach’s focus on taken for granted self-identity talk (e.g., of participants, self-reflexive talk of the researcher or consultant) and the effects (e.g., psychological, behavioural, ideological).
+CSP investigations utilizing this discursive approach could also focus on the role of others (e.g., coaches, consultants, training staff, teammates, significant others) to learn more about the (re)production of ways of speaking that form cultural identities and their impact on one another (McGannon & Spence, 2010; McGannon & Schinke, 2013).
+A critical discourse analysis of media texts, are also useful windows into understanding cultural identities (e.g., gay and lesbian athletes, elite athlete mothers or fathers, immigrant athletes) and the psychological and behavioural implications within CSP research (McGannon, Cunningham & Schinke, 2013; McGannon & Spence, 2012).
+The role of sport organizations–including practices, norms and regulations --would also be a useful focal point in CSP research, since discourses that frame identities are connected to institutions (McGannon et al., 2013; McGannon & Spence, 2010).
+Finally, critical discourse analysis as articulated within discursive psychology, provides the opportunity to explore self-identities as products of taken for granted ways of speaking within cultural discourses, a topic that has been minimally explored, if at all, in CSP.
+This latter point is underscored by the fact that cultural praxis writings within CSP have repeatedly drawn attention to discourse as shaping and impacting our self-identities with social, cultural and/or political implications (e.g., Blodgett et al., in press; Ryba & Wright, 2005, 2010).
+Yet few studies within CSP have systematically studied the specific role of discourse in relation to self-identity construction and socio-cultural issues in sport.